devseed-ph/devseed.ph/index.md

 ### How do you cover your costs?

-Currently through donations but we are talking with partners to make us sustainable so we can provide a steady flow of laptops.
+Currently through donations but we are talking with partners to make us sustainable so we can provide a steady flow of laptops and other means to better support beneficiaries.

 ### What kind of support can beneficiaries expect?